Quantum aspects of spacetime: A quantum optics view of acceleration radiation and black holes: Quantum states and density matrix: From open quantum systems and quantum optics to HBAR radiation

 Equation~(\ref{eq:vonNeumann-eq}) is also referred to as the Liouville-von Neumann or quantum Liouville equation, as it can be viewed as generalizing the classical Liouville equation for the phase-space distribution function~\cite{Breuer-Petruccione_OQS}: according to the formal classical-quantum correspondence principle~\cite{Dirac_correspondence}, the classical Poisson brackets are promoted to quantum-mechanical commutators~\cite{Weinberg_QM}.
 Constructively, Eq.~(\ref{eq:vonNeumann-eq}) can be established from the Schr\"odinger equation~(\ref{eq:Schrodinger-eq}) and the definition~(\ref{eq:density-def-1}); but, in its final form, it captures the more general evolution of quantum-mechanical systems, with the qualifications discussed in the next two paragraphs.
-[This is the property (v) listed above.]

 It should be noted that the von Neumann equation~(\ref{eq:vonNeumann-eq}) describes the evolution for the whole system, including the environment, and can be used as the starting point for approximation schemes leading to master equations that extend the Schr\"odinger equation~(\ref{eq:Schrodinger-eq}) as a predictive tool for the evolution of all states.
 In this sense, Eq.~(\ref{eq:vonNeumann-eq}) serves as the generator of a variety of derived master equations tailored to specific physical applications, as discussed below.
 An example of a master equation originally used in quantum optics is given in the next section.